tanayrastogi-repo/stata-multi-table-exercise/README.md

 # Stata Multi-table exercise
 Repo analyse the patterns with which different companies bid on tenders in different cities.

+Static web-board is in the link - https://static.marimo.app/static/stata-multi-table-exercise-wubj

 ## Data
 Explore the data in the `data/` folder.
 There are three tables.